Vegetable Pie Pies

 - Peel and de-seed the butternut squash and chop into bite sized pieces

-- Place in a large roasting dish
+- Place all the vegetables in a large roasting dish

 - Stir to coat the vegetables with oil